officialcjunior/officialcjunior.github.io/content/bookshelf.md

 #### The Almanack of Naval Ravikant
 A modern handy handbook about wealth, happiness, success, and spirituality.
-Basically, the text version of Joe Rogan's episode with Naval.
+Basically, the text version of Joe Rogan podcast's episode with Naval.